What does this imply?

 An uninsured vehicle could be deregistered by the authorities in the event of road side checks.
 We emphasize the importance of making sure all your vehicles are duly insured to avoid the omission fee.

 The mandatory motor third party liability insurance (MTPL) is not required for deregistered, unregistered, wrecked or stolen vehicles.
-Trailers or caravans are not defined as motor vehicles and do not require MTPL.
+Trailers or caravans (towed trailers) are not defined as motor vehicles and do not require MTPL.

 Damage caused by uninsured vehicles